-Jessica Wohl was born and raised in Minneapolis, Minnesota.
-Growing up in two different suburban households, she was an only child, the youngest child, and the oldest child simultaneously.
-She received her BFA from the Kansas City Art Institute in 2001 and her MFA from the University of Georgia in 2010.
+Born in Minneapolis, Minnesota, Jessica Wohl received her BFA from the Kansas City Art Institute and her MFA from the University of Georgia.
 Originally trained as an illustrator with specialization in art history, her studio practice now includes quilting, collage, embroidery, drawing and painting.